cesarnieblam/cesarnieblam/Troubleshooting.md

 pip install onnxruntime-xxx
 ```

-### Progress bar got stucked
+### Progress stucked

-You triggered the NSFW filter and the application stopped processing.
+You probably triggered the NSFW filter and the application stopped processing.

 ### Preview crashed

-You triggered the NSFW filter and the application closed itself.
+You probably triggered the NSFW filter and the application closed itself.

 ### Ask the community